Nirajparmar68/stamplay-stackoverflow/README.md

 * Name: `title`, Type: `string`, required, the question’s title
 * Name: `text`, Type: `string`, required, the question’s body
 * Name: `author`, Type: `user_relation`, required, the author of the question (it will contain one user’s _id)
-* Name: `views`, Type: `number`, optional, the number of times a question has been viewed
+* Name: `views`, Type: `number`, optional, the number of times a question has been viewed by a logged user
 * Name: `answers`, Type: `collection of tags`, answers posted for the current question listed as an array of **answer**'s `_id` s
 * Name: `tags`, Type: `collection of tags`, tags related to the current question listed as an array of **tag**'s `_id` s